 - While aspiring workers who can afford to forgo paid jobs for months at a time get ahead in their careers, others–disproportionately people of color–get shut out.

-- Interns bring knowledge and skills to your museum from their coursework and previous work experiences.
+- Interns bring knowledge and skills to your museum from their education and prior work experiences.
 Valuing their abilities at zero lowers the bar for salaries for all your museum’s staff.